 40 Stars – Bronze Award

 On reaching 40 stars, pupils get a bronze certificate and a personal reward.
 When all pupils in the class gain their Bronze Award the whole class gets 1 hour reward time (decided with the class teacher).

 80 Stars - Silver Award

 On reaching 80 stars, pupils get a silver certificate and a personal reward.
 When all pupils in the class gain their Silver Award the whole class gets half a day reward time (decided with the class teacher).

 120 Stars – Gold Award

 On reaching 120 stars, pupils get a gold certificate and a personal reward.
-Parents are invited to attend the presentation of the certificate in assembly on a Friday.
 When all pupils in the class gain their Gold Award the whole class gets a full day reward time (decided with the class teacher).

 We have recently introduced an incentive to encourage children to work co-operatively within school, aim to be the best they can be and encourage others to do the same.
 A Star Class reward is awarded to any class within the school on a weekly basis, to the class who has demonstrated the best learning behaviour throughout the week; this could be related to a range of aspects of school life, including the number of children who have been on the tracking sheet, the behaviour of the class in assembly and through corridors, the attitude of the class towards learning or a performance such as a class assembly.

 In addition, we like children to read every day.
 It can be any book and doesn't have to be a 'school' book.
 All reading is good reading and we have a minimum expectation of three reads per week which get documented in a child's reading diary.